Founder & Lead Editor

 Design and Build Quality

 Let's break down the chassis.
-The upper is a lightweight, layered mesh that feels supportive but definitely leans more "utilitarian" than "luxury".
-It gets the job done—locking your foot down without adding dead weight—but it lacks the premium knit feel of the LeBron 20.
+The upper is a lightweight, layered mesh that feels supportive but leans more “utilitarian” than “luxury.”
+It does the job by locking your foot down without adding dead weight, but it doesn't have that premium knit feel you get on the LeBron 20.

-Moving down, the midsole combines that curved forefoot Zoom unit with a top-loaded Zoom unit in the heel, all encased in a soft foam carrier.
-It’s a "mullet" setup: business (responsive) in the front, party (cushion) in the back.
+Moving down, the midsole pairs the curved forefoot Zoom unit with a top-loaded Zoom unit in the heel, all wrapped in a soft foam carrier.
+It's a “mullet” setup: business (responsive) in the front, party (cushion) in the back.

-As for the outsole, if you grab the EP (Engineered Performance) version, you’re getting "extra-durable rubber" designed specifically for abrasive outdoor courts.
-At approximately 372g (Size 9), it is significantly lighter than previous LeBron flagships, shedding nearly 50g compared to the LeBron 20.
+For the outsole, if you grab the EP (Engineered Performance) version, you're getting "extra-durable rubber" built specifically for abrasive outdoor courts.
+At approximately 372g (Size 9), it's significantly lighter than previous LeBron flagships, dropping nearly 50g compared to the LeBron 20.

 Common Durability Issues: While the rubber is tough, the bond between the upper and midsole at the toe cap has been a weak point for some shifty players who drag their toes.